Stomach: Glands

-The mucosa lining the stomach is lined with a number of these pits, which receive gastric juice, secreted by between 2 and 7 gastric glands.
-Gastric juice is an acidic fluid containing hydrochloric acid and the digestive enzyme pepsin.
+The mucosa lining the stomach is lined with gastric pits, which receive gastric juice, secreted by between 2 and 7 gastric glands.
+Gastric juice is an acidic fluid containing hydrochloric acid and digestive enzymes.
 The glands contains a number of cells, with the function of the glands changing depending on their position within the stomach.

 Within the body and fundus of the stomach lie the fundic glands.
 In general, these glands are lined by column-shaped cells that secrete a protective layer of mucus and bicarbonate.
 Additional cells present include parietal cells that secrete hydrochloric acid and intrinsic factor, chief cells that secrete pepsinogen (this is a precursor to pepsin- the highly acidic environment converts the pepsinogen to pepsin), and neuroendocrine cells that secrete serotonin.